cta-observatory/cta-lstchain/README.rst

 Repository for the high level analysis of the LST.
-The analysis is heavily based on [ctapipe](https://github.com/cta-observatory/ctapipe), adding custom code for mono reconstruction.
+The analysis is heavily based on `ctapipe <https://github.com/cta-observatory/ctapipe>`_, adding custom code for mono reconstruction.

 master branch status: